dvhsh/matechat/README.md

 - Proper JSON deserialization
 - Reworked error handling
 - Make the chat box nicer visually, maybe do some type of speech bubble response thing

+# In Progress
+- Integrate settings selection into Desktop Mate's settings menu
+- Adding menu transition and close animations (matechat currently can add a button to the menu, and clone the back/close buttons onto its own page)